It was true up until a certain point. Things changed when Knoppix Live CD was released by Klaus Knopper in 2000.

 Here are the main ways in which Live Linux can help your business.

 #1 Evaluate the features and compatibility of new releasesThis is the main reason why most Linux distributions currently have the ability to run in Live mode.
 You can check new features, hardware compatibility, and get a general feel for a Linux distribution right away without the need to install it on your hard drive.

 If your company runs Linux on desktops or servers, Live run can help you with the initial evaluation of new releases.
 Of course, thorough testing should be done when the OS is installed, but running Live can help you in your decision-making.

 #2 Test the security of your networkThere are some specific distributions on the market which aim at the niche of security specialists.
-The most famous and most powerful of them is Backtrack Linux.
+The most famous and most powerful of them is Backtrack Linux (now Kali).
 It is a Live CD which hosts lots of tools for security specialists.
 Even if you have no security specialists on staff, it is worth it to periodically check your network vulnerability using the most common testing tools.

 Of course, you don’t need these tools in your everyday life, that’s why having Live CD is the most convenient way to run the checks.

 Another purpose of Backtrack Linux could be forensic research if you need to investigate any suspicious activity of users on your systems.